10+ Ideas for Making the Most of a Blank Wall in Your Home

 In the kitchen, create a built-in spice rack for your wall, a rack for your cookbooks or even attach a magnetic strip to store your knives.
 In the empty entryway or hallway of your house, attach hooks for a coat rack.
 Pair this with a wall-mounted shoe rack.

 Hanging cloth pockets work well for storing children’s toys.
 Pegboard units work great in the garage for tools but could also be convenient to store laundry and craft supplies.
-For the bedroom, consider a hanging jewellery organiser to pair as art and showcase your best pieces.
+For the bedroom, consider a hanging jewelry organizer to pair as art and showcase your best pieces.

 Design a vertical garden